 - Preheat oven to 400 degrees F.

-- Place your dough onto your 15" pizza pan and press the edges of your dough out past the edges of the pan, by about 1".
+- Grease a 15" pizza pan with cooking oil.
+Use your fingertips to press the dough evenly out past the edges of the pan by about 1".

-- Take your mozzarella cheese sticks and line them up about ½" from the edge of your pizza and roll the dough over the top.
+- Line up the mozzarella cheese sticks and about ½" from the edge of your pizza and roll the dough over the top.
 Pinch down to secure them in place.
-Add cheese sticks all the way around your entire crust.
+Fold the dough over the cheese sticks all the way around the entire crust.

-- Patch any holes that may have formed by pressing the dough together, and gently press to spread out any thicker areas that you still see.
+- Patch any holes that may have formed by pressing the dough together, and gently press to spread out any thicker areas. (try to get the crust to a uniform thickness)

-- Using a pastry brush, brush the melted butter over the stuffed edges of your dough, then sprinkle with garlic salt.
+- Using a pastry brush, brush the melted butter over the stuffed edges of your dough and sprinkle with garlic salt.

-- Spoon the marinara sauce evenly over the dough, then sprinkle the shredded cheese evenly over the top of the sauce.
+- Spoon the marinara sauce evenly over the dough and sprinkle the shredded cheese evenly over the top of the sauce.
 If you are using pepperoni, place the slices evenly over the cheese.

 Video